The Dome of the Rock on the Temple Mount in Jerusalem

 Golan Heights

 The Golan Heights is a plateau northeast of the Sea of Galilee.
 In ancient history, Israel captured the territory from the Amorites and the tribes of Dan and Manasseh settled the area.
 After the Ottoman Turks lost World War I, their territory was divided between Turkey, the British (Iraq, Jordan, Palestine) and French (Lebanon, Syria) mandates.
-In 1945, Syria became a nation with the Golan Heights but in the 1967 Six Day War, Israel captured the area.
+In 1945, Syria became a nation with the Golan Heights but in the 1967 Six Day War, Israel captured the strategic area.
 Currently, two-thirds is Israeli and one-third is Syrian divided by a UN peace keeping force.
 There have been various attempts of peace.
-Israel was willing to surrender the land but Syria has not accepted peace with Israel.
+Syria has not accepted peace with Israel so Israel annexed the land in 1981.
+In 2019, the US recognizes Israeli sovereignty over the

 Terrorism